RECOGNIZE YOUR EPHAH OF GRAINS

 He was not arrogant to tell that I am anointed King because even when he was anointed, he was humble enough to still serve his brethren, his king, his father, and his sheep.
 Our anointing will not spare us from serving.
 But it does not mean that when we are anointed, we are already appointed.
 We can be anointed but not appointed.
 We have to remain faithful and trusted until we are appointed at the proper time.

 David serves the big guys.

-He recognizes his roles and who he was.
-A support for the tough guys.
+He recognizes his role and who he was.
+Support for the tough guys.